 Yet, these features made it more complicated to use this specific tool.
 Also text and images are roaming across the web and they don’t have to be a new page.
 This idea makes the impact of developing a plugin called “JetEngine”.
 JetEngine lets you display blog posts in meta boxes and aligns them into a single page.

-You can create custom fields with the JetEngine plugin without any need for coding languages like PHP, CSS.
+You can create custom fields with the JetEngine plugin without any need for using languages like PHP, CSS.
 Further, it adds built-in Elementor templates for custom post types and custom taxonomies.
 Using a complex query method, display those templates in a grid and list blocks.
 JetEngine is a set of premium Elementor add-ons in a piece of JetPlugins developed by Crocoblock.
 This WordPress plugin helps to create dynamic content like the ACF plugin.
 But the difference is the Jet Engine for Elementor.

 Create a dynamic listing and grid layout for displaying custom content using templates.

 Display the custom taxonomies and contents in the customized columns.

 Choose a justified layout to showcase your custom content in an artful form.

 The Pro version includes much many features like Work with archive templates, creating calendar functionality.
 Add event query, meta, icons, links, time markers, QR code, images, change calendar background.
 Use hidden fields and enable formulas for fields.
 Display send information to the email.
 With this, you can showcase services, create portfolio layouts without developing experiences.
 You can create custom content in the JetEngine backend, add them to your design via an Elementary editor.
 Some of the special custom content types you can create in JetEngine are: